-Sky Generation LP, an indirect, wholly-owned subsidiary of CPC, owns the 5.1 MW Ferndale Wind Facility located near Lion's Head, Ontario.
+Sky Generation LP, a wholly-owned subsidiary of CPC, owns the 5.1 MW Ferndale Wind Facility located near Lion's Head, Ontario.
 The facility consists of one Vestas V80 1.8 MW wind turbine which began commercial operations in 2002 and two Vestas V82 1.65 MW wind turbines which began commercial operations in 2006.
-The electrical output from the facility is contracted to the OPA under a RESOP Contract, which expires in 2026.
+The electrical output from the facility is contracted to the IESO under a RESOP Contract, which expires in 2026.
+The project-finance debt related to the Ferndale Wind Facility is described below under the heading "Narrative Description of the Business - Power Infrastructure - Wind - Wind Power Facilities - Ontario Senior Loans".